Does Pre-Workout Expire?

 Digestive Issues

 This is perhaps the most common issue that you are likely to encounter with a ready-mixed pre-workout supplement, and it is probably going to be the most unpleasant too.
+Many times, those who have mixed a pre-workout supplement with water and have left it far too long will find that they experience digestive issues.

 Pre-workout supplements have already been found to provide laxative effects that cause you to poop, so the last thing you need is a side of gastric distress to go with that.
-Old or past-its-best pre-workout supplements can cause stomach cramps, gas, trapped wind, bloating, stomach ache, constipation, or diarrhoea.
+Old or past-its-best pre-workout supplements can cause stomach cramps, gas, trapped wind, bloating, stomach ache, constipation, or diarrhea.

 Unless you want your stomach to feel like a washing machine on a rinse cycle, while full of gas, you should avoid old and ready-mixed pre-workout supplements at all costs.